The Closer (2021 film): Critical reception

 The special received mixed reviews from critics.
 On Rotten Tomatoes The Closer has an approval rating of 40% based on reviews from 10 critics, and an average rating of 6.20 out of 10.
 The Closer had a 96% positive audience score on Rotten Tomatoes.
 Some reviewers pointed out the discrepancy with poor ratings from professional critics.

 Eric Deggans of NPR in a negative review thinks Chappelle goes too far, that his jokes treat oppression like a zero-sum game, and that "untangling homophobia, transphobia, racism and white privilege requires a lot more effort and understanding than Chappelle makes here."

-Dan Di Placido of Forbes in a negative review wrote that The Closer painted the picture of a declining comedian, saying that Chapelle seems intent on defining himself using the controversy surrounding "Chappelle's habit of mocking the trans community, in a way that the community largely objects to."
-Di Placido stated that Chapelle's story about Daphne Dorman in the special felt out of place, and called the special "an hour of Chappelle insisting that he is right, and his critics are wrong."
+Dan Di Placido of Forbes in a negative review wrote that The Closer painted the picture of a declining comedian, saying that Chappelle seems intent on defining himself using the controversy surrounding "Chappelle's habit of mocking the trans community, in a way that the community largely objects to."
+Di Placido stated that Chappelle's story about Daphne Dorman in the special felt out of place, and called the special "an hour of Chappelle insisting that he is right, and his critics are wrong."

-Craig Jenkins of Vulture gave it a mixed review, and wrote: "This time, [Chapelle]’s going for the predictable jabs and rehashing takes that were old hat five years ago … He needs new ideas.."
+Craig Jenkins of Vulture gave it a mixed review, and wrote: "This time, [Chappelle]’s going for the predictable jabs and rehashing takes that were old hat five years ago … He needs new ideas.."

 Helen Lewis of The Atlantic in a mixed review wrote that "The emotion that defines The Closer is not laughter, but anger.
 Chappelle once delivered his most offensive jokes with a goofy, quizzical, little-lost-boy smile, removing some of their sting, but here the humor feels sour and curdled.
 The stoner who never gave a shit seems genuinely frustrated and goaded on by social-media pile-ons.
 An alternative title for the special might be A Response to My Critics."
 She compared Chappelle's special to a Rorschach test, describing his jokes are both funny and offensive, and that he is "entirely right to indict would-be censors for their wild inconsistencies and their capricious attitude to offense."

-Jordan Ruimy of World of Reel in a positive review wrote that "amidst all the brouhaha that has happened this last week over Dave Chappelle's latest Netflix special, “The Closer,” there lies a total and utter artistic act of subversive trolling from the comedian.
-The result is a blend of comedy and commentary that, when all is said and done, might very well define Chappelle's career — and it's not even close to being the funniest thing he's ever done."

 Jim Schembri in a positive review wrote "Chappelle presents himself as an unfiltered, unflinching free thinker, fully aware of the controversy he creates and totally unapologetic about it."